vuejs/rfcs/active-rfcs/0000-sfc-style-variables.md

 ## Compilation cost

 The compilation strategy requires the script compilation to do a parse of the `<style>` tag content first in order to determine the list of variables to expose.
-This will result in some duplicated CSS parsing cost, and will also cause `<style>` changes that affect the injected variables list to trigger HMR updates that reset the component state because it alters the generated JavaScript.
+This will result in some duplicated CSS parsing cost.

+In cases where no `v-bind:` variables are used, a quick regex check can skip a full parse, so the feature should have negligible impact on components that are not using it.

 ## Prettier integration